 Club Kits are mailed on a rolling basis from mid-August 2023 through mid-June 2024.
 Generally kits arrive 1-3 weeks after we receive your registration.
 If you have not received your kit within 3 weeks of registering, please email [email protected].

 Silver Level Status recognizes and rewards those clubs with active participation.
-Clubs that have met a minimum of 5 times (with the minimum 4 students at each meeting) can earn Silver Level.
-Club leaders can apply online or download the offline form on the Club Leaders Resources page.
-Both in-person and virtual club meetings count towards the Silver Level requirement.
+Clubs that have met a minimum of 5 times (with the minimum 4 eligible students at each meeting) can earn Silver Level.
+Club leaders can apply online on the Club Dashboard.

-Silver Level clubs that apply by the deadline receive a pennant, MATHCOUNTS pencils, certificates for students and entry into a drawing for a $200 gift card (20 drawing winners selected).
+Silver Level clubs that apply by the deadline receive website recognition, a pennant, MATHCOUNTS pencils, certificates for students and entry into a drawing for a $100 gift card (20 drawing winners selected).
 See last year's winning Silver Level clubs.

 Gold Level Status recognizes and rewards those clubs with active participation and collaboration.
-Clubs that already have satisfied the Silver Level requirements are eligible to apply, and must complete the Gold Level Project and submit an application and proof of the project's completion.
+Clubs that already have earned Silver Level Status are eligible to apply, and must complete the Gold Level Project and submit an application with proof of the project's completion.
 Club leaders can find additional information and the application on the Club Leaders Resources page.
-Clubs can work on their Gold Level Project in-person or virtually.

-Gold Level clubs that apply by the deadline receive a banner, MATHCOUNTS pencils, certificates for students, entry into a drawing for a $300 gift card (4 drawing winners selected) and entry into the Grand Prize drawing for a $300 gift card and an all-expenses-paid trip for four students and the club leader to the 2023 Raytheon Technologies MATHCOUNTS National Competition in Orlando, FL.
+Gold Level clubs that apply by the deadline receive a banner, MATHCOUNTS pencils, certificates for students, entry into a drawing for a $200 gift card (5 drawing winners selected).
 See previous years' winning Gold Level clubs.